anandmaurya/Blazor-Razor-App---CRUD/README.md

-# ASPCore.BlazorCrud
+# ASPCore.Crud & Blazor.Crud

-I have created Razor and Blazor Project within same Solution to perform CRUD operations.
+I have created Razor and Blazor Projects within the same Solution to perform CRUD operations using Dapper and SQL as the Backend.

-We will use Visual Studio 2022 and SQL Server 2017.
+I have used Visual Studio 2022 and SQL Server 2019.

 # Database